Washington State Contractor Licensing

 Licenses in Washington are regulated by the Department of Labor & Industries.
 Exams do not require pre-approval and are administered by PSI Exam Services.

-API Processing can assist you with the following licensing classifications:
+Nationwide Contractor Licensing can assist you with the following licensing classifications:

 - Contractor Registration

 All Electrical Contractors must designate a person with a current Washington State Administrator or Master Electrician certificate to be the Electrical Administrator for their company.
 The Electrical Administrator’s job is to ensure that the Electrical Contractor’s work complies with all the appropriate electrical laws and rules.

 In 2020, the Legislature passed significant changes to plumbing laws (SB 6170).
 This page highlights a few of the changes, including the creation of a new plumbing contractor license.
 Plumbing and related industries worked together to propose the changes to address certified plumber shortages, expand plumber training opportunities, and increase consumer protection.In Washington, a Contractor must have a valid plumber certificate to work in the plumbing construction trade in Washington State.
 The plumbing trade includes all:

 - Potable water building supply and distribution pipes,

 - Accessories (appurtenances) within the property lines of the premises,